SPREADSHEETS FOR STRUCTURAL ENGINEERS

 Reliable and Affordable

-Historically, out spreadsheets are favored by small companies and individual engineers, delivering reliable, professional-grade tools that are accessible and affordable without the high cost of proprietary software.
+Historically, our spreadsheets are favored by small companies and individual engineers, delivering reliable, professional-grade tools that are accessible and affordable without the high cost of proprietary software.

 Working with Our Spreadsheets

-Basic familiarity with Microsoft Excel is expected from the user.
-To prevent accidental corruption of the underlying formulas and logic, our files are protected.
-Only designated input cells (which are clearly highlighted) can be modified by the user.
+Basic familiarity with Microsoft Excel is expected.
+To prevent accidental corruption of the formulas and framework, the worksheets are protected, leaving only the highlighted input cells accessible for modification.
+Licensed versions include the necessary passwords to unprotect the worksheets if deeper access is desired.
 Spreadsheets that utilize VBA macros feature either on-screen command buttons or a dedicated toolbar, which can be found in the Excel ribbon under the Add-Ins tab.
-This interface allows users to easily change settings and execute analysis routines from any point in the workbook.
+This interface allows users to change settings and execute analysis routines from any point in the workbook.

 VBA Macros

-Our spreadsheets use VBA macros to automate repetitive tasks and manage complex workflows, while powerful native Excel functions handle core calculations.
-In certain specialized cases, such as with GoBeam, the entire computational engine is written in VBA for maximum efficiency and control.
+We use VBA macros to automate repetitive tasks and manage complex workflows, while worksheet functions handle core calculations.
+In certain cases, such as with GoBeam, the entire code is written in VBA.

 Enabling VBA macros in Microsoft Excel requires you to adjust your security settings in the Trust Center.
-By default, Excel usually disables macros with a notification for security reasons.
+Here's how to do it:

 Utilizing the Solver Add-in